Federal Health Information Centers and Clearinghouses

 (617) 467-6015 (Fax)

-SAMHSA’s Homelessness Resource Center (HRC), seeks to improve the daily lives of people affected by homelessness and who have mental health, substance use problems and trauma histories.
+The Homelessness Resource Center (HRC), a Center for Mental Health Services information and resources initiative, that seeks to improve the daily lives of people affected by homelessness and who have mental health, substance use problems and trauma histories.
 HRC does this through training and technical assistance, online learning opportunities, and publications for Homeless Service Providers.
 HRC also maintains an extensive knowledge database of studies, papers, and reports related to homelessness.
 Hours of operation: 9:00 a.m.–5:00 p.m., Monday–Friday (Eastern time, except Federal holidays).

 HUD USER (HOUSING and Urban Development)P.O.
 Box 23268

 (202) 708-9981 (Fax)